Recognition of the Informal Carer Status

 - Annual rest period of the informal carer, if applicable;

-- Declaration of consent of the person receiving care for accommodation in a social response or unit of the National Network of Integrated Long-term Care (Rede Nacional de Cuidados Continuados Integrados) so that the informal caregiver may rest, where applicable;
+- Statement of consent of the person receiving care for accommodation in a social response or unit of the National Network of Integrated Long-term Care (Rede Nacional de Cuidados Continuados Integrados) so that the informal carer may rest, where applicable;

 - Continuous training and capacity-building actions and information that the informal caregiver should attend or consult;